What is an EIN Number?

 The only businesses that can get an EIN by phone are Exempt Organizations (like non-profits) and Foreign Companies (companies formed outside of the United States).

-If you’re a foreigner and you formed an LLC in Illinois, we have instructions below on how to apply for your EIN.
+If you’re a non-US resident and you formed an LLC in Illinois, we have instructions below on how to apply for your EIN.

 EIN Responsible Party